Looking After Your Engineered Hard Wood Flooring

 3 Ways to Look After Your Engineered Wood Floors

-A little love and care can go a long way when your floorboards are concerned.
+A little love and care with engineered hardwood flooring can go a long way when your floorboards are concerned.
 Here are simple and hassle-free ways to look after your engineered wood floors to make sure they withstand the test of time:

 Stick them under all the furniture around your home.
 Another tip to protecting your floorboards is to never drag heavy items across the floor.
 Always choose to lift instead of drag.
 Do you have pets at home?

 If so, trimming their nails will minimize the possibility of scratches on your brand-new floors.
 If you wear a lot of stilettos, make sure your heels are in tip-top shape.
 Underfloor heating is another popular addition to home renovations to help you stay warm in the colder months.